MtrS4n0/AT00BT74-3015-IoT-perusteet/README.md

 # AT00BT74-3015-IoT-perusteet
-Tasks named accordingly in folder
+Tasks named accordingly in repository